Maersk says global IT breakdown caused by cyber attack

-COPENHAGEN Shipping giant A.P.
+COPENHAGEN (Reuters) - Shipping giant A.P.
 Moller-Maersk (MAERSKb.CO), which handles one out of seven containers shipped globally, said the Petya cyber attack had caused outages at its computer systems across the world on Tuesday.

 The attack came as computer servers across Europe and in India were hit by a major ransomware attack.